Porto Santo Island – Madeira – travel and attractions

 Its streets lined with palm trees and bougainvillea are ideal for pleasant, relaxing walks.
 For a taste of the island’s history and culture, the beautiful tiled panels of the 17th century church of Nossa Senhora da Piedade are worth a visit, along with Christopher Columbus’ house.

 Ponta da Calheta, the southernmost point of the island, is also not to be missed and offers the best views from the Miradouro das Flores lookout.
+Apart from the beach, the island offers a wide range of activities such as kayaking, fishing, diving, windsurfing, water sports, cycling and paragliding.

 Popular Programmes